nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the feature about?

 This feature implements a tagging system attached to the Candidate's profile in our Application.
-This way, our user can easily see which candidates are `accepted`, `rejected`, or `pending`.
+This way, our user can easily see which candidates are `Accepted`, `Rejected`, or `Pending`.
 This will help enhance user experience when using our application.

 #### How is the feature implemented?